jguerinet/local-json-downloader/README.md

-# Local JSON Downloader
+# Local Json Downloader

 ## Summary
-The Local JSON Downloader takes the JSON at the given URL(s) and saves it to a text file, with the proper formatting.
+The Local Json Downloader takes the Json at the given URL(s) and saves it to a text file, with the proper formatting.
-It will also check that the JSON is valid.
+It will also check that the Json is valid.
 Basic authentication is supported.

 ## Instructions
 To use this: